cgiacomini/vagrant--kubernetes/examples/003-Jobs/README.md

 NAME         COMPLETIONS   DURATION   AGE simple-job   1/1           9s         9s

-# We can see the the PD in which the job has been executed is  marked as completed.
+# We can see the the POD in which the job has been executed is  marked as completed.
 $ kubectl get pods
 NAME                  READY   STATUS      RESTARTS   AGE simple-job--1-sbbsq   0/1     Completed   0          29s